-Farmers' Electric Cooperative completed the installation of a 9.75 kW/DC, ground-mount solar arrav located behind business office in Chillicothe in August 2018.
-The demonstration project is used as an educational positions and Cooperative as a direct source of information about developing form of renewable energy for both our employees and our Members.
-The solar allows for documentation of the actual operating. maintenance. and production characteristics provide accurate analysis data for potential future projects and will help the Cooperative gain first-hand experience in solar energy production to benefit our Members.
+Farmers' Electric Cooperative completed the installation of a 9.75 kW/DC, ground-mount solar arrav located behind the business office in Chillicothe in August 2018.
+The demonstration project is used as an educational positions tool and the Cooperative as a direct source of information about this developing form of renewable energy for both our employees and our Members.
+The solar arrav allows for the documentation of the actual operating, maintenance. and production characteristics to provide accurate analysis data for potential future projects and will help the Cooperative gain first-hand experience in solar energy production to benefit our Members.